 Efren Pamilacan is an award-winning artist and curator working with street and club dance forms across contemporary performance.
 His practice is guided by community-led, process-driven, and culturally grounded approaches to new work.
 He is the founder of Melbourne’s long-running public street dance program City Sessions, inviting diverse dance communities into major public spaces.
 Efren has curated and contributed to projects across festivals, public space, and theatre, including Arts House, Fed Square, State Library Victoria, Dancehouse, Arts Centre Melbourne, On&On Festival, and Asia TOPA Festival.
 He is the Artistic Director of Cypher Culture, a not-for-profit organisation supporting street dance artists and communities across Australia and the Asia–Pacific.

 Joshua Faleatua (Fale) is a dancer and filmmaker of New Zealand and Samoan descent.
-Joshua has performed and collaborated with renowned companies including Ta’alili, Chunky Move, Footnote New Zealand Dance, New Zealand Dance Company, Stephanie Lake Company, Movement Of The Human, Tino Sehgal.
+Joshua has performed and collaborated with renowned companies including Ta’alili, Chunky Move, Footnote New Zealand Dance, New Zealand Dance Company, Movement Of The Human, Tino Sehgal.
 Fale’s training is grounded in Krump, Hip Hop, and contemporary dance.

 Tyler Carney-Faleatua is an Australian dance artist who has been working professionally across Aotearoa, Australia and Europe for the past decade.
 She has collaborated with various artists, choreographers and companies including Luke Murphy (Attic Projects), Michael Keegan-Dolan (Teaċ Daṁsa), Marina Abramović, Ta’alili, New Zealand Dance Company, Footnote New Zealand Dance, Good Company Arts and Atamira Dance Company.
 Tyler draws from a background in contemporary dance, waving, and acting.
 Together, they are the co-directors of Threading Frames, where their work explores the intersection of dance, theatre, storytelling, and film, driven by their deep fascination with the human body as a vessel of expression.
 They are recipients of the Arts Foundation Te Tumu Toi Springboard Award (2024), and their work has been presented at festivals such as Schrit_tmacher Festival (NL), Cinedans FEST (NL), Auckland Arts Festival, Tempo Dance Festival, Pacific Dance Festival and Dance(lens) Film Festival Australia.